Chevrotain/chevrotain/packages/chevrotain/docs/guide/performance.md

 ## Ensuring Lexer Optimizations

 Ensure that the lexer's optimizations are enabled.
-The Chevrotain Lexer performs optimizations by filtering the potential token matchs using the next [charCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt) to be consumed.
+The Chevrotain Lexer performs optimizations by filtering the potential token matches using the next [charCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt) to be consumed.
-These optimizattions can provide anywhere from a **30% boost** for small lexers to **several multipiles** improvment in large Lexers with many TokenTypes.
+These optimizations can provide anywhere from a **30% boost** for small lexers to **several multiples** improvement in large Lexers with many TokenTypes.

 To apply this optimization the first possible charCodes for **every** TokenType must be identified.
 Sometimes a TokenType's first charCodes cannot be automatically identified.
-In that case the lexer will **silently** revert to using the unoptimized algorithims.
+In that case the lexer will **silently** revert to using the unoptimized algorithms.

+If the TokenType's first charCodes cannot be automatically identified, you can set the [`start_chars_hint`](https://sap.github.io/chevrotain/documentation/6_5_0/interfaces/itokenconfig.html#start_chars_hint) property when calling `createToken()`.
+If you define a custom [pattern](https://sap.github.io/chevrotain/documentation/6_5_0/interfaces/itokenconfig.html#pattern) for your token, then you should set `start_chars_hint` manually for optimal performance.

 It it possible to configure the Lexer **throw** an error in case the optimizations cannot be enabled by turning on the